Edricnes/My_Portfolio/README.md

 # My_Portfolio

+*Update: There's been a lot of stuff lately, will post again in a week!*

 Hi!
 Thank you for visiting my personal portfolio.
 To navigate, simply just open the files in the folder.
 In case you didn't know, I have a dedicated portfolio website [**HERE**](https://edricnes.github.io/EdricPortfolio.github.io/) for easier navigation and overviews.